STORYMIRROR

 Tried Ignoring it but I couldn’t

-I did not pretend to feel uncomfortable.
+I did not pretend to feel uncomfortable

 Continued to give in to despair

-ing out what had to be done
+And struggled trying to figuring out what had to be done

 The glint became a flicker trying to rip my heart out